-As Figure 1 suggests, evolution constantly produces new organisms that may or may not be larger than predecessors, but are more complex both in the types of physical action they can produce and also the types of information and types of informationprocessing required for selection and control of such actions.
-Some of that information is used immediately and discarded (online perceptual intelligence) while other kinds are stored, possibly in transformed formats, and used later, possibly on many occasions (offline perceptual intelligence) - a distinction often mislabelled as "where" vs "what" perception.
-This generalises Gibson's theory [9] that perception mainly provides information about "affordances" rather than information about visible surfaces of perceived objects.
+As the previous figure suggests, evolution constantly produces new organisms that may or may not be larger than predecessors, but are more complex both in the types of physical action they can produce and also the types of information and types of information processing required for selection and control of such actions.

+Some of that information is used immediately and discarded (online perceptual intelligence) while other kinds are stored, possibly in transformed formats, and used later, possibly on many occasions (offline perceptual intelligence) -- a distinction often mislabelled as 'where' vs 'what' perception.

+This generalises Gibson's theory that perception mainly provides information about 'affordances' rather than information about visible surfaces of perceived objects.

-These ideas, like Karmiloff-Smith's[13], suggest that one of the effects of biological evolution was fairly recent production of more or less abstract construction kits that come into play at different stages in development, producing new more rapid changes in variety and complexity of information processing across generations as explained below in Section 3.3 and Figure 2.
+These ideas, like Karmiloff-Smith's Beyond Modularity suggest that one of the effects of biological evolution was fairly recent production of more or less abstract construction kits that come into play at different stages in development, producing new more rapid changes in variety and complexity of information processing across generations as explained below (See fig 2)

 It's not clear how much longer this can continue: perhaps limitations of human brains constrain this process.
 But humans working with intelligent machines may be able to stretch the limits.

-At some much later date, probably in another century, we may be able to make machines that do it all themselves - unless it turns out that the fundamental information processing mechanisms in brains cannot be modelled in computer technology developed by humans.
+At some much later date, probably in another century, we may be able to make machines that do it all themselves -- unless it turns out that the fundamental information processing mechanisms in brains cannot be modelled in computer technology developed by humans.